apakbin94/BoXHED2.0/README.md

 For Windows users, using [Git for Windows](https://gitforwindows.org/) would significantly ease the installation process.
 For unifying the approach, we refer to the command line interface as 'terminal' but it could be Git for Windows for Windows users.

 We highly recommend devoting a conda environment to BoXHED 2.0.
 This step makes sure BoXHED 2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.
 This implementation uses python 3.8.
-Installing the conda environment should be done prioer to opening this notebook.
-Therefore, you need to set up the environment as instructed here and then reopen this notebook.
-So, please open a terminal and do the following:
+For installing the conda environment please open a terminal and do the following:

 First create the conda environment:
 ```